mgeisler/textwrap/README.md

 [![](https://img.shields.io/crates/v/textwrap.svg)][crates-io]
 [![](https://docs.rs/textwrap/badge.svg)][api-docs]

-Textwrap is a small Rust crate for word wrapping text.
+Textwrap is a library for word wrapping text.
 You can use it to format strings for display in commandline applications.
 The crate name and interface is inspired by the [Python textwrap module][py-textwrap].

 ## Usage